-2. The final exam will be comprehensive.
+- 1. There will be five (5) chapter or lecciones exams Pre-programed through our SUPERSITE. - 2.
+The final exam will be comprehensive.
 That is, it will cover everything since day 1.
 Exams and quizzes will cover geography, grammar, homework assignments, and class discussions on history, vocabulary, and culture.
-FINAL EXAM WILL BE HELD ON JUNE 7th or June 8th.
-If your class meets on Mondays Your final will be on June 7th.
-If your class meets on Tuesdays your final exam will be on June 8th.
+FINAL EXAM WILL BE HELD ON JUNE 7 OR 8.
+If your class meets on Mondays Your final will be on JUNE.7.
+If your class meets on Tuesdays your final exam will be on DEC.8th.
+Final exam will be taken in class and not at the lab. - 3.
 NOTE: IF YOU DO NOT TAKE THE FINAL EXAM YOU WILL RECEIVE AN "F" FOR THE COURSE.

-Please note that the exams are going to be given in the first hour, don't be late otherwise you will lose time.
-There will be NO MAKE-UP TESTS OR QUIZZES -Except in cases of documented medical emergencies, at the discretion of the professor.
+Please note that exams are going to be administered in the first hour, don't be late otherwise you will lose time.
+There will be NO MAKE-UP TESTS OR QUIZZES Except in cases of documented emergencies, at the discretion of the professor.
 For reasons of fairness and the integrity of the class, there are NO EXCEPTIONS.
-You must be present on these days, or you will automatically receive a zero.
-NO EXCEPTIONS.
-Make sure you plan on getting to class on time and always come prepared for a quiz.
+Make sure you plan on getting to class on time and always come prepared.

 Note: THERE WILL BE NO SPECIAL EXAM PREPARATION HANDOUTS PROVIDED BY INSTRUCTOR.
-THE ONLINE << RECAPITULACION>> SECTION TESTS SERVE THAT PURPOSE.
+THE ONLINE DIAGNOSTIC (RECAPITULACION) TESTS SERVE THAT PURPOSE.